elutow/apio/README.md

 * [toolchain-iverilog](https://github.com/elutow/toolchain-iverilog)
 * [tool-scons](https://github.com/elutow/tool-scons)

-NOTE: The tooling has currently been tested only on Debian 10 (buster) amd64, but it should work on any GNU/Linux amd64 system.
-Not all tooling are available on all platforms at this time due to cross-compilation issues.
-See the GitHub Releases page for each of the above repositories for more details.
+The following platforms have all packages available:

+* Linux amd64 (`linux_x86_64`)
+* macOS (`darwin`)

+To see support for specific packages, see the GitHub Releases page for each of the above repositories.

 ## How to use